-Stretching more than 4000 km from Tijuana in the North, to Cancun on the Caribbean Sea, Mexico is the third-largest country in North America.
-It is blessed with a great variety of climates and terrain and good infrastructure, allowing rapid travel to the most remote parts of the country.
+Stretching more than 4,000 km from Tijuana in the North to Cancun on the Caribbean Sea, Mexico is the third-largest country in North America.
+Mexico is famous for its great variety of climates and terrain and good infrastructure, allowing rapid travel to the most remote parts of the country.

 From the jungles of the Yucatan to the desert mountains of Sonora, Mexico is inhabited by a diverse variety of game species, many of which are in high demand by trophy hunters.

 The Mexican Government allows licensed sport hunting in season, as regulated by SEMARNAP (Secretariat of the Environment, Natural Resources, and Fisheries).
 This is the Federal Agency of Mexico that is responsible for the regulation of Mexico’s Natural Resources.

 Because of the vastness of the unpopulated areas, liberal game limits, extended seasons, affordable rates, ample amounts of rainfall, the convergence of major northern flyways, non-existent hunting pressure, a mild winter climate, and an abundance of grains, Mexico is becoming one of the worlds most attractive hunting destinations.

 Hunting is very popular in Northern and Western Mexico among Europeans and Mexicans alike and is gaining popularity with hunting groups from the States.
 European settlers brought their hunting traditions to Mexico five hundred years ago.

 Consequently, hunting has played an important role in ranch life and in the psyche of the Mexican nation.